 According to The Veterinary Record, salmonella lives on reptiles, particularly land tortoises.
 By kissing a tortoise, you risk contracting salmonella and other diseases.

 Think about where a tortoise spends most of its time.
 It defecates, eats, urinates, lays eggs, and digs around in the same tank.
-The bacteria and germs a tortoise gets on itself by being in its tank is high, so you should refrain from kissing your tortoise.
+The tortoise gets covered in bacteria, so refrain from kissing a tortoise.